July 9, 2024

 • Dig holes twice the width of the root ball and just as deep.

-• Space holes according to your chosen layout.
+• Space holes so they fit with your chosen layout.

 2. Preparing the Plants